GabrieleGiuseppini/Floating-Sandbox/Guides/How to Build a Ship.md

 # Texture Layer
 The texture layer image provides the visible aspect of a ship.
 Using a texture layer allows the ship to look any way you want, regardless of the materials  used in the structural layer.
 Images used in the texture layer can be of any size - they are not constrained to match the size of the structural layer; for best results, however, the aspect ratios should fully match.
 So, for example, if your structural image is 300x100, then a nicely-looking texture image could be 1500x500 (5 times larger in all dimensions).
+Also please be considerate to older hardware - do not use texture images whose width and/or height is larger than 4096 pixels.

 One thing to keep in mind when building a texture layer is that the portions of a texture that will be visible are those that correspond to structure particles from the structural material.
 For example, a large rectangular texture over a small circular structure will be clipped to that circle, and only that circular portion of the texture will be visible.